Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 460 1GB should in theory be quite a bit superior to the GeForce GT 230 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 460 1GB should be much faster than the GeForce GT 230 in general. (explain)

-Texel RateThe GeForce GTX 460 1GB should be quite a bit (more or less 330%) more effective at anisotropic filtering than the GeForce GT 230. (explain)
+Texel RateThe GeForce GTX 460 1GB should be a lot (more or less 330%) faster with regards to texture filtering than the GeForce GT 230. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison